Smashwords Interview with Michele Miles Gardiner

 Who are your favorite authors?

-Eve Babitz, Anne Lamott, Cynthia Heimel, Nora Ephron, Kurt Vonnegut, Amy Krouse Rosenthal, Dorothy Parker, Joan Didion, Jack Kerouac, David Sedaris, Sandra Tsing Loh, Fran Lebowitz, Charles Bukowski, John Steinbeck, Bill Bryson, and Dave Barry.
+Eve Babitz, Anne Lamott, Cynthia Heimel, Nora Ephron, Kurt Vonnegut, Amy Krouse Rosenthal, Dorothy Parker, Joan Didion, Jack Kerouac, David Sedaris, Sandra Tsing Loh, Fran Lebowitz, Charles Bukowski, and John Steinbeck.

 I love writers who get me thinking, feeling, and laughing.